 You must maintain on file the place(s) where work is being performed under this award (i.e., street address, city, state, and zip code).
-You must notify the National Endowment for the Arts Grants & Contracts Office of any employee convicted of a violation of a criminal drug statute that occurs in the workplace (41 USC 701 et seq. and 45 CFR 1155).
+You must notify the National Endowment for the Arts Office of Grants Management of any employee convicted of a violation of a criminal drug statute that occurs in the workplace (41 USC 701 et seq. and 45 CFR 1155).